Tithing: Fact, Fiction, or Fraud?

 "If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchizedec, and not be called after the order of Aaron?
 For the priesthood being changed, there is made of necessity a change also of the law" (vs.11-12).

 Verse 12 is often used to substantiate the claim that today's spiritual leaders have the authority to collect tithes from God's people, because the priesthood is now changed.
 But, is this what this text actually says?
 Verse 12 concerns the law that regulated who may officiate as high priest of the nation of Israel.
 Only a man who is of the tribe of Levi and of the bloodline of Aaron can become a high priest of national Israel.
 This law has never been changed.
-The prophet Ezekiel says that after Christ's return, decedents of Aaron will still officiate as high priests.
+The prophet Ezekiel says that after Christ's return, descendants of Aaron will still officiate as high priests.
 The law that has been changed, is how one may access God the Father.
 Prior to Jesus Christ, no human could access God the Father.
 But now, this law is changed.
 Now, through Jesus Christ who is descended from the tribe of Judah, the Father's children may come into his presence.
-See our studies about the various covenants and God the Father's good news message.

 Under the first agreement with national Israel, the High Priest acted as a bridge between God and his people.
 Because the High Priest himself was guilty of sin and under the death penalty, he was also in need of a perfect sacrifice and a perfect high priest to act as an intermediary between himself and God: